mmusthafapt/oi-task-1/solution.md

 4. The testing approach for the infrastructure
 5. The Logging and monitoring approach (obeservability) for the solution

+## Infrastructure Platform to Use
+### Cloud (AWS)
+The infrastructure platform selection depends on the environment where the microservice to be deployed.

+- A cloud-based infrastructure would be ideal due to its flexibility, scalability, and availability.
+A number of cloud providers can be considered.
+    1. AWS (Amazon Web Services)

+        AWS comes with multiple services which can be used for deployment and scaling of microservices.
+Services like ECS and EKS are highly suitable for microservices deployment with autoscaling and high availability.

+        Due to its extensive flexibility, portability and advanced features EKS would be the more preferable solution for hosting the microservices.

+    2. Azure

+        Azure AKS provides similar stack for Kubernetes (Azure Kubernetes Service, AKS) and managed PostgreSQL services, with good autoscaling, monitoring, and deployment tools

+    3. Google Cloud Platform (GCP)

+        GCP Provides services like GKE and cloud SQL for postgresql which ensures high availability and autoscaling

+### On premises
+- In an on-premise environment, Use of bare metal or virtual servers would be the options to have required compute power.
+To achieve high availability, redundancy and continuos service availability you need to have:
+    1. Redundant power supply and networking
+    2. Hardware redundancy with Dual power supplies, raid configurations and redundant hardwares.
+    3. KVM , VMWare, etc provide virtualization and make sure VMs are automatically restarted on another host incase of failures
+    4. Storage redundancy with SAN/NAS , Distributed storage systems

+    Microservices can be containerized and deployed on Kubernetes clusters created with VMs or BMs as nodes.
+Kubernetes engines like RedHat Openshift, VMWare Tanzu, Rancher Kubernetes Engine are some available options.

 ## Infrastructure automation on AWS
 Selecting the AWS as the infrastructure provider, below are the components to be created:
 - Virtual Private Cloud (VPC) for network isolation and related components like subnet, route table, IGW, NAT Gateway (for private subnet)
 - EC2 Instances (for Bastion) and EKS for container orchestration
-- RDS for PostgreSQL (optional as Posgres can be deployed in EKS as well)
+- RDS for PostgreSQL (optional as PosgreSQL can be deployed in EKS as well)

-### Solution to Automate Infrastructure Deployment: Terraform
+#### Solution to Automate Infrastructure Deployment: Terraform
 Reason for choice:
-    - allows defining the complete infrastructure in code
+- Allows defining the complete infrastructure in code
-    - provides reusable version controlled deployments
+- Provides reusable version controlled deployments
+- An example for VPC creation with terraform shown [here](./aws-vpc.tf)

 ## Orchestration technology and components
 **Kubernetes** is the preferred solution for handling container orchestration due to its scalability, HA & fault tolerance, extensive ecosystem and community support, service discovery, load balancing, security, etc.